xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/lsdef.1.rst

 \ **-z|-**\ **-stanza**\

  Display output in stanza format.
 See the "xcatstanzafile" man page for details on using xCAT stanza files.
+And default is to list complete object definition, use \ **-i**\  to specify the attribute scope.